VarunSugandhi/varun-edunet-greenhousegas/README.md

     Then open `varun-shell-edunet.ipynb`.
 3.  **Run the Notebook:** Execute all cells in the notebook sequentially to reproduce the data preprocessing, analysis, model training, evaluation, and saving of the model and scaler.

-## Results

-The comparative analysis of the models showed that the Linear Regression model achieved the highest performance in predicting the `Supply Chain Emission Factors with Margins`, with an R² score of approximately **0.999999** and a very low RMSE of **0.000281**.
-The hyperparameter-tuned Random Forest model also performed exceptionally well, demonstrating the effectiveness of the chosen features and methodology.

 ---